 With bottom-up integration testing, you start integrating modules at the lowest level, then gradually move to higher-level modules.

-With top-down integration testing, testers start with the highest-level modules, then gradually move to lower-level modules.
-Here's a simple diagram to illustrate:
+With top-down integration testing, testers start with the highest-level modules and move downward toward lower-level modules.

 Advantages: